sustainability

 FEAT. is an artist-led climate solutions agency that mobilises the cultural and financial power of the music industry to better our world.
 FEAT. funds carbon reduction measures via our sustainability ticketing surcharge the 'Solar Slice’ which is built into all Laneway Festival tickets, as our commitment to prioritising sustainability.

 This investment is super critical for the industry solutions we need for long-term low-carbon live event operations.
-From tracking and reducing carbon our footprint, powering backstage solar or hybrid energy setups, decarbonising transport and protecting and restoring local biodiversity and habitat.
+From tracking and reducing carbon footprints, powering backstage solar or hybrid energy setups, decarbonising transport and protecting and restoring local biodiversity hotspots and wildlife habitats.

-Since partnering with FEAT. in 2023, the ‘Solar Slice’ has been instrumental, allowing Laneway Festival to prioritise clean power, to support carbon reduction projects and to implement sustainability initiatives across all Laneway Festival sites.
+Since partnering with FEAT. in 2023, the ‘Solar Slice’ has been instrumental, allowing Laneway Festival to implement a comprehensive program of sustainability initiatives across all Laneway Festival sites.
+This funding has been a critical puzzle piece and supercharged our efforts to prioritise clean power and industry decarbonisation, support First-Nations-led conservation and climate advocacy and campaigns.

 Find out more about FEAT. at: https://www.feat.ltd/